How four visionaries built their super branches from the ground up.

 A Goal to Build a Texas-Sized Super Branch

 “We came here with the idea to grow the firm,” said Wyatt, who serves as the firm’s managing director.
-“Soon after we had six advisors follow us.
+“Soon after we had six financial professionals follow us.
 We had a dream to get to $10 million in GDC.
 So we hired a full-time compliance person and began our trek.”

 In 2006, Wyatt took on the role of OSJ.
 The foundation for his vision was in place, but the growth they’d counted on wasn’t happening.
 The Navigation team modified its plans and adjusted its recruiting strategies, but it appeared the bar may have been set too high.